8 Sights in Esslingen am Neckar, Germany (with Map and Images)

 Stadtkirche St. Dionys André Karwath aka Aka / CC BY-SA 2.5

-The Protestant town church of St. Dionys in Esslingen is a church from the Gothic period.
-The church stands on the south side of the market square and, together with the Catholic St. Paul's Cathedral and the Frauenkirche, forms a building ensemble that characterises the cityscape.
+The Evangelical Church of St. Dionys in Esslingen is a church from the Gothic period.
+The church stands on the south side of the market square and, together with the Catholic St. Paul's Cathedral and the Frauenkirche, forms an ensemble of buildings that characterizes the cityscape.

 Wikipedia: Stadtkirche St. Dionys (Esslingen am Neckar) (DE)